Seasonal affective disorderSeasonal depression; Winter depression; Wintertime blues; SAD

 Seasonal affective disorder (SAD) is a type of depression that occurs at a certain time of the year, usually in winter.

 SAD may begin during the teen years or in adulthood.
 Like other forms of depression , it occurs more often in women than in men.

 Depression is feeling sad, blue, unhappy, or down in the dumps.
 Most people feel this way once in a while.
 Major depression is a mood disorder.
 It...

-People who live in places with long winter nights are at greater riskof SAD.
+People who live in places with long winter nights are at high risk of developing SAD.
 A less common form of the disorder involves depression during the summer months.

 Symptoms usually build up slowly in the late autumn and winter months.
-Symptoms are usually the same as with other forms of depression:
+Symptoms are often the same as with other forms of depression: